-- ❖ States that haven't yet expanded health coverage to low-income Americans by drawing down federal Medicaid dollars should do so.
-Governors of states that have continued to deny health coverage to low-income residents should end this costly failure to take advantage of federal dollars on the table to provide necessary health care to those who can least afford it. - ❖ A strong rule from the Consumer Financial Protection Bureau, without loopholes, is needed to stop predatory lending, help low-income Americans break out of the dangerous debt trap, and ensure that consumers in states like New Hampshire where the practice is already restricted remain protected from these harmful practices.
+- ❖ A strong rule from the Consumer Financial Protection Bureau, without loopholes, is needed to stop predatory lending, help lowincome Americans break out of the dangerous debt trap, and ensure that consumers in states like Georgia where the practice is already restricted remain protected from these harmful practices.
 Low-income advocates should encourage the CFPB to strengthen the rule to protect all low-income consumers.
-The CFPB is accepting public comments on its proposed rule until October 7. - Raise the minimum wage and help workers get more paid hours through paid sick leave and more predictable hours.
-Low-wage workers need more hours and higher pay.
-The federal government, along with states that haven't already done so, should increase the minimum wage and adopt paid leave requirements and predictable scheduling laws.
+The CFPB is accepting public comments on its proposed rule until October 7. - Raise the minimum wage and help workers get more paid hours through paid sick days, paid family and medical leave and more predictable hours.
+Low-wage workers need more hours and We can - and should - do more to further reduce the high cost of poverty for millions of Americans: